Lopburi Monkey Festival 2023: The Monkey Buffet of Thailand

 How to Reach Lopburi

 You can get to Lopburi either by bus or by train.
-The provincial capital of Lopburi is located in central Thailand and is a hundred and fifty-five kilometres to the north of Bangkok.
+The provincial capital of Lopburi is located in central Thailand and is a hundred and fifty-five kilometers to the north of Bangkok.
 Getting there by car will take you about three hours.
-Most travellers prefer taking the railway as the journey provides for plenty of breathtaking scenery on the way.
+Most travelers prefer taking the railway as the journey provides plenty of breathtaking scenery on the way.

-It takes around two hours from the Hua Lamphong Railway Station, also known as the Bangkok Train Station and the trains depart every hour.
-If you wish to get to Lopburi by bus, get to the northern Bangkok bus terminal, Mochit 2.
+It takes around two hours from the Hua Lamphong Railway Station, also known as the Bangkok Train Station, and the trains depart every hour.
+If you wish to get to Lopburi by bus, reach the northern Bangkok bus terminal, Mochit 2.
 The easiest way to get to Mochit 2 is via the BTS Skytrain - get down at the Mochit station and then hail a motorbike taxi.

 Hanuman in Lopburi, Lopburi monkey festival